fredfeng/CS190-blockchain/homework/hw3/README.md

 ### Problem 1: Game Breaker (15 pts)

 Alice, Bob and Charlie are playing a game where they add tokens to a gaming contract.
 They got so addicted to it that you want to stop them by breaking the gaming contract.
-Write an attack contract to stop the gaming contract by preventing anyone from adding tokens to it, and trigger the "Game has ended" exception.
+Write an attack contract to *completely* stop the gaming contract by preventing anyone from adding tokens or claiming rewards.

 ### Problem 2: Turn Taking (30 pts)